 Debt related to DUI that resulted in injury or death.

 These are just a few basic case scenarios in which you may not be eligible to wipe out a lawsuit.
 If fraud or malicious acts are associated with the lawsuit this could also hinder chances of a discharge.
 On a positive note, you may be able to avoid having a lien placed on your property if you begin the filing process soon and quickly.
 In some cases, you may be able to remove a lien or provide protection for property through bankruptcy exemptions.
-Discuss questions and concerns with an experienced bankruptcy expert.
+Discuss questions and concerns with an experienced Dallas bankruptcy lawyer.